llord1/llord1.github.io/LegalSurvey.md

 Tort law

-An additional means of narrowing down the underlying multilinguistic tendencies in this field involves inquiring into a lawyer's areas of specialization.
+An additional means of narrowing down the underlying multilinguistic tendencies in this field involves inquiring into the specialization areas of lawyers.
 This focus will highlight which practices may be associated with a need to speak multiple languages; more specifically, which law topics are likely to require an understanding of Saint Lucian Kwéyòl language.
 St. Lucia is a sovereign island nation in the Commonwealth of Nations but, because Saint Lucia was both a French and English colony before it gained independence on the 22nd of February, 1979, the legal system has been a mix of civil and English common law {% cite specialitysmith_2020 %}.

 5. Please indicate your average annual income.